marcotoronto/rdm-test/content/05-1_Basic_Deposit.md

 # Congrats!
 {: .no_toc }

 Now you know how to deposit your dataset in a **Demo** UBC Dataverse Collection!
 You are ready to go live at <https://borealisdata.ca>!

+Want to learn more details about data deposit in the UBC Dataverse collection?
+You are qualified for the [Advanced Deposit workshop](05-2_Advanced_Deposit.md) now!

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/congrats.jpg" width="300"/>